wp-plugins/google-sitemap-plugin/readme.txt

 * New: Added ability to add site in google webmaster tools, verificate it and add sitemap file.

 == Upgrade Notice ==

+= V2 =
+The automatic update of sitemap after a post or page is trashed or published is added.
+We updated all functionality for wordpress 3.5.

 = V1.10 =
 Cross Site Request Forgery bug was fixed.
 We updated all functionality for wordpress 3.4.1.